Global Surgery Advocacy and Policy Fellowship

 Content

-The Global Surgery Advocacy and Policy Fellowship at Baylor College of Medicine is the first of its kind in the U.S. and is a collaborative effort between the Michael E. DeBakey Department of Surgery and Rice University’s Baker Institute for Public Policy.
-The fellowship is a collaborative effort that combines global surgery education resources from Baylor College of Medicine with the policy education resources at Rice University’s Baker Institute for Public Policy.
-The role supports fellows in gaining a deeper understanding of developing healthcare policies locally and globally and positions them to advocate for change.
+The Global Surgery Advocacy & Policy Fellowship at Baylor College of Medicine is the first of its kind in the United States.
+Developed as a collaborative initiative between the Michael E. DeBakey Department of Surgery and Rice University’s Baker Institute for Public Policy, he fellowship provides an immersive, cross disciplinary training experience that combines global surgery education with foundational skills in health policy and advocacy.

 Back to topback-to-top